jere344/lightnovel-crawler/lncrawl/bots/web2/README.md

 $ serve -s build
 ```

-You will need to redirect http://yourdomain.com/ to the frontend server and http://yourdomain.com/api/ to the backend bot
+For the rest you will need some kind of reverse proxy like nginx or apache2 to serve the backend and the frontend.

-For https you will need
-- a reverse proxy like nginx or apache
-- edit lncrawl\bots\web2\react-app\.env and set HTTPS=true

 ## Build with